My Early Connection, Formation, and Development with My Family

 Family means everything to me, and for good reason.
 My father and mother, Thomas and Sheryll Werner, both converted to Roman Catholicism as young adults.
 My parents would leave their respective careers, relocate, and decide to have a big family because of their immense faith.
 They gave up everything for their children.

 My parents have done more than teach us the virtues and principles found in Catholic Doctrine.
 They have done more than shed sweat and blood to make sure we could have the best education available.
 They have done more than love us.
 Their greatest gift, to me, is the way they live by example.
 Despite their faults, they constantly strive to improve in mind, body and spirit.
 Discussing how to be a good person is one thing, but showing someone how to be a good person through one's own actions is another.
 I have met people from far and wide who can talk a good talk.
-To find someone who speaks honorably and acts accordingly is a much harder task.
+To find someone who speaks honorably and acts accordingly is a difficult task.
 I am fortunate my development and formation was guided by two people who practice what they preach.
 My parents and the way they raised me have continued to profoundly affect me.
 I am eternally grateful and blessed to have them in my life.
 The bond I share with my parents is irreplaceable.

 My siblings and I love each other very much.
 They have the ability to bring me joy when no one else can.
 When I think about my childhood, my mind overflows with joyful memories with my siblings.
 Our numbers allowed us to play any sport or activity with great success and joy.
 I am the third child in a line of nine.
 My youngest brother, Joe, died only a few days after his birth, in 2001.
 Despite our short time together, I love him as much as I do the rest of my family.
 I would do anything for my brothers and sisters.
 I know our love for each other will never fade, no matter how many miles separate us.
-My brothers and sisters taught me valuable lessons such as: how to share, how to put someone else before myself, how to be a good brother, how to hug, and how to love someone even if you do not like them at that moment.
+My brothers and sisters taught me valuable lessons such as: how to share, how to put someone else before myself, how to be a good brother, and how to love someone even if you do not like them at that moment.
 When I think of the future, it is my siblings' children that I think of.
 My greatest desire for this world is to create a better community for the future generations of my family to grow up in.
 My connection to my siblings is as solid as a rock- except nothing can break it.

 My Extended Family